areaDetector/ADPylon/docs/ADPylon/ADPylon.rst

      - GC_I_Statistic_Resend_Packet_Count
      - Number of emitted packet resend commands sent.

+If `Chunk data <https://docs.baslerweb.com/data-chunks>`_ is enabled, they are extracted as NDArray attributes.

 IOC startup script
 ------------------
 The command to configure an ADPylon camera in the startup script is::